tabah-mly/oculun/README.md

 # Oculun

-Oculun is a lightweight PlatformIO library that provides higher-level text utilities for SSD1306 OLED displays based on the Adafruit GFX ecosystem.
+Oculun is a lightweight PlatformIO library that provides higher-level text utilities for SSD1306 display displays based on the Adafruit GFX ecosystem.

 The project name is derived from oculus (Latin for eye), reflecting its purpose as a visual output helper.
 Oculun aims to simplify common text-rendering tasks while remaining minimal, predictable, and extensible.